reactive-python/reactpy/README.md

 ---

-[ReactPy](https://reactpy.herokuapp.com) is a library for building user interfaces in Python without Javascript.
-ReactPy interfaces are made from components which look and behave similarly to this found in [ReactJS](https://reactjs.org/).
+[ReactPy](https://reactpy.dev/) is a library for building user interfaces in Python without Javascript.
+ReactPy interfaces are made from components which look and behave similarly to those found in [ReactJS](https://reactjs.org/).
 Designed with simplicity in mind, ReactPy can be used by those without web development experience while also being powerful enough to grow with your ambitions.

 <table align="center">
     <thead>